 Home security systems used to mean clunky keypads and confusing codes.
 But with an explosion of smart home technology, security systems now seamlessly integrate into sleek hubs and apps.
-While much of the new tech appeals to the DIY set, many home-security companies, such as AMARewards partner ProTELEC Alarms, offer similar devices, features and apps—with the bonus that having a professionally installed and monitored system can earn you a discount on your home insurance.
+While much of the new tech appeals to the DIY set, many home-security companies offer similar devices, features and apps—with the bonus that having a professionally installed and monitored system can earn you a discount on your home insurance.

 SEE AND SAY